Distributional Reinforcement Learning with Regularized Wasserstein Loss: Definition of Distribution Divergences and Contraction Properties

-The $\ell_{p}$ distance and Wassertein metric are identical at $p=1$, but are otherwise distinct.
+The $\ell_{p}$ distance and Wasserstein metric are identical at $p=1$, but are otherwise distinct.
 Note that when $p=2$, $\ell_p$ distance is also called Cramér distance~\cite{bellemare2017cramer} $d_{C}(X, Y)$.
-Also, the Cramér distance has a different representation given by
+Also, Cramér distance has a different representation given by

 where $X^\prime$ and $Y^\prime$ are the i.i.d. copies of $X$ and $Y$.
 Energy distance~\cite{szekely2003statistics, ziel2020energy} is a natural extension of Cramér distance to the multivariate case, which is defined as